-Family Law Drafting raining Law Draiting
+Family Law Drafting

 This practice skills course covers drafting documents for family law litigation.
 All aspects of litigation are covered from pretrial to appeal.
 Students will draft several substantive documents during the course.
 Prerequisites: (1) One year of law school in the fulltime or part-time program, including LARW I & II; (2) Family Law.